isha123navare/SQL-Projects/README.md

 # SQL-Projects

-# Project 1: Analysis of zomato affliated restaurants
+# Project 1: Analysis of zomato affiliated restaurants

 Insights:
 1. Number of Restaurants: New Delhi, Gurgaon, Noida have the highest number of restaurants.
 Locality-wise, Connaught Palace, Rajouri Garden, Shahdara have the highest number of restaurants.